 - Credits earned by examination or by retroactive credit will not be counted as part of a student’s course load.

 - No student will be permitted to attempt to receive credit by examination or retroactive credit for a particular course more than once.

 - No one who has received a final grade in a course or an "incomplete" may earn credit by examination or retroactive credit for the same course.

 - A student may not receive credit by examination or retroactive credit for a course they are auditing or have audited at UWL.

 A final examination will be given in each course within a special examination period except for one-credit courses, which will have exams scheduled at the last regular meeting of the class.
 The examination periods, dates, and times are found in the Office of Records and Registration's Final Exam Schedule.
 Final exams for online courses will be administered by the published end date of the course.
-The relative importance assigned to the final examination is determined by the instructor in charge of each course.
+The nature and relative importance assigned to the final examination is determined by the instructor in charge of each course.

 Study Day: No final examination shall be given to any student on Study Day.
 Study Day is a day to prepare for the final examination period.
 No student activities of any sort with the exception of optional review sessions for final examinations shall be scheduled on Study Day.
 This includes make-up classes or tests, committee meetings involving students, and athletic practices or events.